Saw Gerrera: Rebel Rising

+Reign of the Empire: The Mask of Fear

+Saw appears as a main character in the first installment of the Reign of the Empire series, taking place in the first year of the Galactic Empire's reign.
+Adjacent to his portrayal in Bad Batch, Saw is revealed to have garnered a reputation as a hero but his acts of resistance has garnered the attention of the Empire.

+Within the novel, Gerrera and his rebel band raid former Separatist holds and bases in search of weaponry and supplies and encounters a former Separatist assassin, Soujen Vak-Nhalis, whose aid he managed to enlist despite their differences.
+Gerrera encounters Bail Organa during his efforts to exonerate the Jedi Order, enlisting Soujen and Saw's aid in return for Senatorial access, which led to the bombing of Center One, a re-education center in which the Empire framed as a refueling station to implicate Gerrera and his militia as Onderonian terrorists through propaganda.
+Saw later meets with Organa and Mon Mothma and the pair form an unofficial alliance despite their differences.
+However, to cover his connections to Gerrera, Organa feigns support for the Empire by advocating for Mothma's Imperial Rebirth Act, which would limit Palpatine's executive power as Emperor but also boost protections for worlds in the Empire and uses Saw Gerrera as a scapegoat for the importance of the bill.
+While the bill is passed, Palpatine would veto the provisions which limited his executive power and in the aftermath, Gerrera becomes the Empire's most wanted following the implementation of the act.

 Video games

 Star Wars Jedi: Fallen Order

 Gerrera appears in Star Wars Jedi: Fallen Order, again voiced by Forest Whitaker.
 Despite the game taking place only five years after The Clone Wars and The Bad Batch, Gerrera appears significantly older, closely resembling his Star Wars Rebels self.
 He is first seen on Kashyyyk alongside his Partisans attempting to liberate the Wookiees from Imperial occupation.
-During his quest to find the Wookiee chieftain Tarfull, Cal Kestis encounters Gerrera and his men, who ask for his help in freeing the Wookiees in exchange for tracking down Tarfull.
-Gerrera's men eventually find Tarfull, but are overwhelmed by Imperial forces and retreat.
-By the time Cal returns to Kashyyyk to meet with Tarfull, Gerrera has left the planet, though some of his Partisans stayed behind to continue assisting the Wookiees.
+During his quest to find the Wookiee chieftain Tarfful, Cal Kestis encounters Gerrera and his men, who ask for his help in freeing the Wookiees in exchange for tracking down Tarfful.
+Gerrera's men eventually find Tarfful, but are overwhelmed by Imperial forces and retreat.
+By the time Cal returns to Kashyyyk to meet with Tarfful, Gerrera has left the planet, though some of his Partisans stayed behind to continue assisting the Wookiees.